alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   folder.

 > **Note:**  For the specific use-case commands, refer to the relative section in the use-case documentation.

+## Building timing adapter with custom options

+For custom configuration of timing adapter see [Timing adapter](./timing_adapters.md#timing-adapter)

 ## Add custom inputs